smit5490/statistical-distributions-in-python/README.md

-# statistical-distributions-in-python
-Python package for statistical distributions available Pypi.
+# Statistical Distributions in Python
+**Author**: Robert Smith

+Github repository for the `statdist` Python package available on Pypi.
+This package contains code for the gaussian and binomial distributions.

 ## Python Files in statdist Package
 - *Generaldistribution.py*: Contains basic attributes of all distributions.